ClipplerBlood/journal-improvements/README.md

 ## License
 This project is being developed under the terms of the [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT](https://foundryvtt.com/article/license) for Foundry Virtual Tabletop and the [MIT](https://raw.githubusercontent.com/ClipplerBlood/journal-improvements/master/LICENSE) license.

+## Acknowledgement and support
+Huge thanks to ApoApostolov#4622 for the original idea and for supporting the development!

+If you find this module useful consider buying a coffee to support its development :D